octo-technology/OpenTezos/docs/michelson/examples.md

        PAIR }
 ```

 Let's breakdown the execution of this smart contract.
-In our example, the storage is used just to store the result of the execution.
+In our example, storage is only used to store the result of the execution.
 The diagram below shows how the sum of integers from 0 to 5 is computed.

 ![](../../static/img/michelson_example_loopleft_execution.svg)
 <small className="figure">FIGURE 4: Illustration of the `LOOP_LEFT` instruction</small>

 ### Example 5 : Computing a factorial with `LOOP_LEFT`

 Let's illustrate the following Michelson instructions: `LOOP_LEFT`.
-The following snippet of code takes an integer and computes factorial of the given integer; the result is saved in the storage.
+The following snippet of code takes an integer and computes a factorial of the given integer; the result is saved in storage.

 ```js
 parameter int ;